-Require ed Field Courses:
+Required 1 Field Courses:

-AGEC 6 571 I Fundamentals in Agribusiness and Managerial Economics 3 Credits
+AGEC 671 Fundamentals in Agribusiness and Managerial Economics

-AGEC 6 595 I Frontiers in Agribusiness and Managerial Economics 3 Credits
+AGEC 695 Frontiers in Agribusiness and Managerial Economics

-Subtotal l in Field l Area 6 Credits
+Subtotal in Field Area

-Field Co ourses (7 Two out of the following courses)
+Field Cour rses (Two out of the following courses)

-MGMT 634 Seminar in Organizational Behavior
+MGMT 63 4 Seminar in Organizational Behavior

-MGMT 636 Seminar in Organizational Theory
+MGMT 63 Seminar in Organizational Theory

-MGMT 676 Strategic Management Survey
+MGMT 67 Strategic Management Survey

-Subtotal l in Field l Elective Area 6 Credits
+Subtotal in Field Elective Area

-Total Fi ield Req uirement 12 Credits
+Total Field Requirement

-advisor in teach Analysi combin allow to AGEC ry comm hing this is, allow ations o he stude will be taught under the direction of the Chair of the ittee.
-The Chair of the student's advisory committee can class, allow students to take parts of AGEC 676 Fronties we students to take directed readings from selected these alternatives.
-The Chair of the student's advisory and to substitute AGEC 676 for AGEC 695.
-When the corse, the student will enroll in a section opened for the Chaittee. n take an active role rs in Applied Market ed faculty, or any committee may also urse is taught as an
+Committe this class, allow stud alternativ substitute rse will be taught under the direction of the Chair of the student's Graduate e.
+The Chair of the student's advisory committee can take an active role in teaching allow students to take parts of AGEC 676 Frontiers in Applied Market Analysis, lents to take directed readings from selected faculty, or any combinations of these es.
+The Chair of the student's advisory committee may also allow the student to AGEC 676 for AGEC 695.
+When the course is taught as an AGEC 695 course, the fill enroll in a section opened for the Chair of the student's advisory committee.

-Total Minimum n Course Requirements 42 Credits
+Total Minimum C ourse Requirements42 Credits

-Researc eh
+Research

-AGEC 6 ResearchAdditional hours of coursework can replace research ho
+AGEC 691 Research

-Total Credits 64 Credits
+Total Credits